votejainism/jainism-party/README.md

 To register the Jainism Party with the electoral commission a party constitution is required

-Links to constitutions of other existing parties
+Links to the constitutions of some already registered parties:-

 libdems.org.uk/constitution
 somethingnew.org.uk/about/documents/party-constitution